 If people save and they don’t feel a reason why they are saving, they will become resistant.
 They will feel forced.
 But I know NSSF is doing that to a big extent.
 I wish they could do it a little bit more.

 RK: I feel there is a distortion somewhere.
-I feel that the employers are not involved in having to educate their staff why they need to save.
+I feel that employers are not involved in having to educate their staff about why they need to save.
 And I think we have created an impression that saving is a burden and a tax on your ability to enjoy now.
 Even NSSF is presented as a burden.
 How can we close the gap?
 Many people see NSSF as a cousin of URA.
 How do you change that?

 DK: It has to be deliberate for us to have discussions.
 When you talk to most of the people.
 They say “I want to do an investment” but then you ask them how are you going to do an investment without the money?
 Those are the discussions most of the organisations need to come up with.
 But they are not looking at that, they are looking elsewhere.
-I have seen companies like New Vision and NSSF have gone ahead to start SACCOS, especially for the corporate.
+I have seen companies like New Vision and NSSF go ahead to start SACCOS, especially for the corporate.
 Those are people who earn money monthly and it is very deceiving.

 RK: Why do you say it is deceiving?